 According to statistics, the average age difference between partners has been between two and six years for quite some time.
-But the latest trends indicate that men and women are now choosing to embark on relationships with partners that are 15-to-25 years older, or younger.
+But the latest trends indicate that men and women are now choosing to embark on relationships with partners that are 15 to 25 years older or younger.
 (Love may be blind, but apparently, it no longer has an expiration date.)
-As such, May–December relationships are more common thanks, in some part, to society's burgeoning acceptance of age gaps.
+As such, May-December relationships are more common thanks, in some part, to society's burgeoning acceptance of age gaps.

 Beyond the obvious pitfalls of marrying someone with a large difference in age (cultural references often go in vain, for example), age gaps have advantages, too, and many factors impact whether the union will last.

 Husbands and wives usually have more in common and share similar belief systems when their age difference is just several years.
 But whenever a significant age gap exists, couples are more likely to have different life goals and perspectives, which may prove incompatible in the long term (although it's not a given).
-Here, some ways to handle your relationship if there's a significant age gap between you and your partner.
+Here are some ways to handle your relationship if there's a significant age gap between you and your partner.

 Although this applies to any relationship, an awareness of your partner's expectations is particularly important when you're both far apart in age.
 An older man may want his younger partner to birth a child, for example, while the woman may be more focused on financial security.
 At the relationship's outset, and during its course, honestly share and discuss your expectations to avoid miscommunication.

-Accept Your Role As Caretaker
+Accept Your Role as Caretaker

 At some point, an aging spouse may need long-term health care and may no longer be able to do certain things that you both enjoy.
 Ask yourself whether, as the younger partner in the relationship, you're prepared to be a caretaker, give up certain activities, face the possibility of living a celibate life, and take on extra household duties.
-Sure, you may not hesitate to say 'yes' now, but will that still be the case in 5, 10, or 20 years' time?
+Sure, you may not hesitate to say "yes" now, but will that still be the case in five, 10, or 20 years' time?